R-Repo/PCAforMotorcycleAccidents/README.md

 > Automatically calibrate the insurance box without physical intervention in order to automatically detect when a motorcycle has an accident.

-Once the devices are calibrated detecting accidents are trivial - We just need to know when the bike is on it's side.
+Once the devices are calibrated, detection of accidents are trivial.
+We just need to know when the bike is on it's side.
 In particular we just need to know when acceleration due to gravity is no longer downwards.

 ## Context for the problem